 Paid by Us No Exercise Full Exercise

-Per share \$ 25.3125 \$ 25.3125
+Per share \$ \$

-Total \$ 26 249 999 06 \$ 30.187.498.40
+Total \$ \$

 Shares of our Class A common stock sold by the underwriters to the public will initially be offered at the IPO price set forth on the cover page of this prospectus.
-Any shares of our Class A common stock sold by the underwriters to securities dealers may be sold at a discount of up to \$1.0125 per share from the IPO price.
+Any shares of our Class A common stock sold by the underwriters to securities dealers may be sold at a discount of up to \$ per share from the IPO price.
 After the initial offering of the shares, the representatives may change the offering price and the other selling terms.
 The offering of the shares by the underwriters is subject to receipt and acceptance and subject to the underwriters' right to reject any order in whole or in part.

 We and Definitive OpCo have agreed with the underwriters not to offer, pledge, sell, contract to sell, sell any option or contract to purchase, purchase any option or contract to sell, grant any option, right or warrant to purchase, lend or otherwise transfer or dispose of any shares of, or securities convertible into or exchangeable for shares of, our Class A common stock during the period from the date of this prospectus continuing through the date 180 days after the date of this prospectus (the "Lock-up Period"), except with the prior written consent of Goldman Sachs & Co.
 LLC and J.P.
 Morgan Securities LLC.
-These restrictions do not apply to (i) the shares to be sold in the offering and securities issued, transferred, redeemed or exchanged in connection with the Reorganization Transactions; (ii) the issuance of shares of, or securities convertible into or exercisable for shares of, our Class A common stock pursuant to the conversion or exchange of convertible or exchangeable securities or the exercise of warrants or options or the settlement of RSUs, in each case outstanding on the date of the underwriting agreement; (iii) grants of equity awards and the issuance of shares of, or securities convertible into or exercisable or exchangeable for shares of, our Class A common stock pursuant to an equity compensation plan; (iv) the issuance of up to 10% of the outstanding shares of, or securities convertible into, exercisable for or which are otherwise exchangeable for, shares of our Class A common stock in acquisitions or other similar strategic transactions; (v) the establishment of a trading plan pursuant to Rule 10b5-1 under the Exchange Act, provided certain conditions are met; or (vi) the filing of any registration statement on Form S-8 relating to certain equity incentive plans; provided that we shall cause the recipient of any securities sold or issued pursuant to clauses (iii) and (iv) to agree in writing to be bound by the restrictions set forth in the lock-up agreement described below.
-Nor do the restr
+These restrictions do not apply to (i) the shares to be sold in the offering and securities issued, transferred, redeemed or exchanged in connection with the Reorganization Transactions; (ii) the issuance of shares of, or securities convertible into or exercisable for shares of, our Class A common stock pursuant to the conversion or exchange of convertible or exchangeable securities or the exercise of warrants or options or the settlement of RSUs, in each case outstanding on the date of the underwriting agreement; (iii) grants of equity awards and the issuance of shares of, or securities convertible into or exercisable for shares of, or class A common stock pursuant to an equity compensation plan; (iv) the issuance of up to 10% of the outstanding shares of, or securities convertible into, exercisable for shares of our Class A common stock in acquisitions or other similar strategic transactions; (v) the establishment of a trading plan pursuant to Rule 10b5-1 under the Exchange Act, provided certain conditions are met; or (vi) the filing of any registration statement on Form S-8 relating to certain equity incentive plans; provided that we shall cause the recipient of any securities sold or issued pursuant to clauses (iii) and (iv) to agree in writing to be bound by the restrictions set for the lock-up agreement described below.
+Nor do the restrictions prohibit non-public submission to the SEC of any regist